phpMussel/phpMussel/_docs/readme.en.md

 1) By your reading this, I'm assuming you've already downloaded an archived copy of the script, decompressed its contents and have it sitting somewhere on your local machine.
 From here, you'll want to work out where on your host or CMS you want to place those contents.
 A directory such as `/public_html/phpmussel/` or similar (though, it doesn't matter which you choose, so long as it's something secure and something you're happy with) will suffice. *Before you begin uploading, read on..*

-2) Optionally (strongly recommended for advanced users, but not recommended for beginners or for the inexperienced), open `phpmussel.ini` (located inside `vault`) - This file contains all the directives available for phpMussel.
-Above each option should be a brief comment describing what it does and what it's for.
-Adjust these options as you see fit, as per whatever is appropriate for your particular setup.
+2) Rename `config.ini.RenameMe` to `config.ini` (located inside `vault`), and optionally (strongly recommended for advanced users, but not recommended for beginners or for the inexperienced), open it (this file contains all the directives available for phpMussel; above each option should be a brief comment describing what it does and what it's for).
+Adjust these directives as you see fit, as per whatever is appropriate for your particular setup.
 Save file, close.

 3) Upload the contents (phpMussel and its files) to the directory you'd decided on earlier (you don't need to include the `*.txt`/`*.md` files, but mostly, you should upload everything).

 4) CHMOD the `vault` directory to "755" (if there are problems, you can try "777"; this is less secure, though).
 The main directory storing the contents (the one you chose earlier), usually, can be left alone, but CHMOD status should be checked if you've had permissions issues in the past on your system (by default, should be something like "755").

 5) Next, you'll need to "hook" phpMussel to your system or CMS.
 There are several different ways you can "hook" scripts such as phpMussel to your system or CMS, but the easiest is to simply include the script at the beginning of a core file of your system or CMS (one that'll generally always be loaded when someone accesses any page across your website) using a `require` or `include` statement.
 Usually, this'll be something stored in a directory such as `/includes`, `/assets` or `/functions`, and will often be named something like `init.php`, `common_functions.php`, `functions.php` or similar.
 You'll have to work out which file this is for your situation; If you encounter difficulties in determining this for yourself, visit the phpMussel issues page at Github or the phpMussel support forums for assistance; It's possible that either myself or another user may have experience with the CMS that you're using (you'll need to let us know which CMS you're using), and thus, may be able to provide some assistance in this area.
-To do this [to use `require` or `include`], insert the following line of code to the very beginning of that core file, replacing the string contained inside the quotation marks with the exact address of the `phpmussel.php` file (local address, not the HTTP address; it'll look similar to the vault address mentioned earlier).
+To do this [to use `require` or `include`], insert the following line of code to the very beginning of that core file, replacing the string contained inside the quotation marks with the exact address of the `loader.php` file (local address, not the HTTP address; it'll look similar to the vault address mentioned earlier).

-`<?php require '/user_name/public_html/phpmussel/phpmussel.php'; ?>`
+`<?php require '/user_name/public_html/phpmussel/loader.php'; ?>`

 Save file, close, reupload.